tyqualters/sway-nvidia-guide/README.md

 The NVIDIA Open Source Modules option for newer GPUs will not install the best option for Sway.
 This will install the `nvidia-open` package.
 You will need the `nvidia-open-dkms` package, as well as `linux-headers`.

-To do this, it's pretty simple: run `sudo pacman -S nvidia-open-dkms linux-headers` and select enter "Y" to verify any overrides.
+To do this, it's pretty simple: run `sudo nvidia-open-dkms linux-headers` and select enter "Y" to verify any overrides.

 Please make sure the driver versions are at least over 500.
 My system tested with version 525.